AKASHNEGI-github/MCA-Notes/OOP.md

 - Private (Default)
 - Protected

-**Public** – All the class members declared under the public specifier will be available to everyone.
+**Public** – The class members declared as public will be available to everyone.

 ```c++
 class Student